hafizaina/100-days-of-code/log.md

 **Thoughts** I am learning a lot and I am excited to attain a level of competency where I can start developing something real and impactful.
 That will require me to remain focus and dedicated, which has honestly been a major problem for me.

 **Link(s) to work**

+### Day 10: May 14, 2017 - Working with Table Views

+**Today's Progress**: Today I implemented a table view for iOS in Swift.
+There was quite a bit of work that went into the process.
+I started by dragging a Table View Controller object from the Object Library to my Storyboard in Interface Builder.
+This created a new scene with a UITableView object as its main content layout.
+The individual rows in a table view are managed by table view cells (UITableViewCell), which are responsible for drawing their contents.
+For this application, we needed to design a custom table view cell.
+This required us to create a subclass of UITableViewCell within our project.
+After configuring the cell (giving it an identifier in the Attribute inspector and providing a class in the Identitiy inspector), I was able to design the custom cell interface directly in the Storyboard.
+I then linked the UI elements to code by control dragging the elements from the story board to my custom UITableViewCell class that I created.
+Next, I created a custom view controller subclass that's connected to the meal list scene.
+This view controller manages the view that displays the list of meals, and has a reference to the data model behind what’s shown in the user interface.
+After implementing this custom view controller class, I had to link the view controller to the scene in the Storyboard view the class property within the identity inspector.

+**Thoughts** I am learning a lot and I am excited to attain a level of competency where I can start developing something real and impactful.
+That will require me to remain focus and dedicated, which has honestly been a major problem for me.

+**Link(s) to work**